 Yes, prenatal acetaminophen exposure or Tylenol use in childhood may be linked to an increased risk for developmental delays.

-Recent studies show a correlation between taking the analgesic drug acetaminophen during pregnancy and autism spectrum disorder (ASD) or Attention Deficit Hyperactivity Disorder (ADHD).
+Recent studies show a correlation between taking the analgesic drug acetaminophen during pregnancy and autism spectrum disorder (ASD) or ADHD.

-For instance, a study conducted in Norway found that pregnant women who took acetaminophen for 28 days or longer during their pregnancy had a higher risk of having a child with ASD.
+For instance, a study conducted in Norway found that pregnant women who took acetaminophen for 28 days or longer during their pregnancy had a higher risk of a child who could develop autism spectrum disorder.

-In addition, another study found that children exposed to acetaminophen in utero had 3 times the rate of ADHD diagnosis compared to non-exposed children.
+In addition, another study found that children exposed to acetaminophen in utero had three times the rate of ADHD diagnosis compared to non-exposed children.

 What is the best way to pursue my legal rights following an injury caused by Tylenol?

-If you believe your child's ASD or ADHD was caused by prenatal exposure to Tylenol or other acetaminophen products, you must contact an experienced product liability attorney immediately.
+If you had no pregnancy complications and you believe your child's ASD or ADHD was caused by prenatal exposure to Tylenol or other acetaminophen products, you must contact an experienced product liability attorney immediately.

-Should I wait to file my Tylenol autism lawsuit until the MDL is established?
+Should I file my Tylenol autism lawsuit before the MDL is established?

 Contacting an experienced product liability attorney who can review your claim and help you determine what legal action may be appropriate for your particular circumstances is the best way to start the legal process.